Ducks in an Upper Midwestern Vineyard: Managing Pests, Weeds and Grass while Improving Soil Fertility

 Summary:

-Dual-purpose ducks will be intensively, rotationally grazed under an established vineyard for the purpose of pest, weed and grass management and for the added benefit of increased soil fertility.
-Portable housing, fencing and water will permit intensive use of the ducks’ foraging behavior and controlled application of manure.
-Winterized housing will make it possible to start each growing season with a sizeable flock that provides effective stocking density early in the year, preventing annual weeds from going to seed and disrupting insect pests' life cycles.
-Pathogen testing will help monitor for risks associated with livestock in perennial food crops.
-Eggs will be sold to offset costs of feed and labor; drakes in excess of stocking density will be sold for meat.
-Desired outcomes include reduced insect pressure and weed pressure, fewer paid labor hours and less fuel spent weeding and mowing in the vineyard, improved soil quality, and added income from duck eggs and meat.
-Findings will be shared through video documentary, written articles, field days and a conference presentation.
+Dual-purpose ducks were intensively, rotationally grazed under an established vineyard for the purpose of pest, weed and grass management and for the added benefit of increased soil fertility.
+Portable housing, fencing and water permitted use of the ducks’ foraging behavior and controlled application of manure.
+Winterized housing made it possible to start each growing season with a sizeable flock that provides effective stocking density early in the year, preventing annual weeds from going to seed and disrupting insect pests' life cycles.
+Pathogen testing helped monitor for risks associated with livestock in perennial food crops.
+Eggs were sold, at first, which offset costs of feed and labor; later, eggs became part of the nonprofit’s food access programs.
+Drakes in excess of stocking density were slaughtered on farm; the original proposal planned for drakes to be sold for meat but circumstances made this impractical.
+Positive outcomes included modest increases in soil organic matter, significant reductions in soil pH, and three years of clean food safety tests.
+Hoped for outcomes that were not demonstrated included a reduction in labor hours compared to weeding and mowing in the vineyard and added income from duck eggs and meat.
+Findings are shared through an online presentation, written articles, field days, and a conference presentation.

 Project Objectives: